YHuUBC/energy_efficiency_analysis/README.md

 - Nate Puangpanbut

-A project studying relationship among some interested features of buildings to it's heating and cooling load with various types of buildings.
+A project studying relationship among some interested features of buildings to it's heating load with various types of buildings.
 This project is a group study according to DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of British Columbia, Fall 2022.

 ## Project proposal

-In this project, we attemp to find important parameters of building that affect to the heating and cooling load.
-We plan to build a number of different regression models such as - Linear regression (Ridge, Lasso) - Support vector machine - Decision tree - Xgboost - etc .. to predict heating and cooling load.
+Building towers or any building structure nowadays is not difficult if you can afford it, but building it to be the most memorable and efficient building is another story.

-We then aim to find the relationship or contribution of each important features to the response by extracting model's coeficients, feature importants, or using other explanatory methods such as Local-interpretable-model-agnostic-explanations(LIME).
+Considering building new towers or skyscapper buildings, it will great if we know exactly what building parameters relate to its energy efficiency.

-We aim to report both the best model accuracy and its explanation factors.
-The matrix of interest now is Mean absolute error, MAE.
+We therefore could be able to design not only the magnificent building to remember but an energy efficient building.

-The data set that was used in this project was created by Angeliki Xifara (angxifara '\@' gmail.com, Civil/Structural Engineer) and was processed by Athanasios Tsanas (tsanasthanasis '\@' gmail.com, Oxford Centre for Industrial and Applied Mathematics, University of Oxford,
+In this project, we gather simulating data of building heating load versus multiple building features created by Angeliki Xifara (angxifara '\@' gmail.com, Civil/Structural Engineer) and was processed by Athanasios Tsanas (tsanasthanasis '\@' gmail.com, Oxford Centre for Industrial and Applied Mathematics, University of Oxford,